debraysimon/tpxle-doc/docs/AbeewayRefGuide/devices-characteristics/getting-started/readme.md

 Your Device needs to be registered on a LoRaWAN™ network

--   Your LoRaWAN™ network provider can use two activation modes:
+-   Your LoRaWAN™ network provider can use one of the two activation modes:
     -   OTAA (Over The Air Activation): This mode requires the following keys to join the network: DEVEUI, APPEUI and APPKEY for each device.
-(It is the one mostly used)
+(It is the one mostly used and trackers shipped by default are in this mode)
     -   ABP (Activation by personalization): This mode requires the following keys to connect to the network: DEVEUI, DEVADDR, NWKSKEY and APPSKEY
 -   Depending on your operator, some actions need to be done to activate the transfer of the data through Abeeway servers.
 Please refer to your LoRaWAN™ network provider for more information.

-The application firmware will start as soon as a join is successfully done.
+The application firmware will start as soon as LoRaWAN™ join is successfully done.

 :::tip Note

 The provided trackers are in OTA configuration only.
 It can't be changed by configuration.
-If you need trackers working in ABP please refer to your local distributor or Abeeway support if you purchased the trackers from Actility/Abeeway.
+If you need trackers working in ABP please refer to your local distributor or [Abeeway support](../../../D-Reference/FAQ_R/) if you purchased the trackers from Actility/Abeeway.
 :::